Natural navigation has long been used by those travelling in extreme environments, like the Arctic and the desert.

 In the Sahara, traditionally nomadic cultures, like the Bedouin or Tuareg, read sand in a similar way.

-I have studied these methods in the Libyan Sahara with the Tuareg, in Borneo with the Dayak and led my own research expeditions into the Arctic.
-I have taught these techniques to groups from the UK to Oman.
+I have studied these methods in the Libyan Sahara with the Tuareg, in Borneo with the Dayak, in Arabia with the Bedouin and led my own research expeditions into the Arctic.
+I have taught these techniques to groups from the UK, the USA and across Europe to Oman.